Main content

 Do you put mousse on wet or dry hair?

 You should always apply mousse to damp strands—never dry hair.
-Hair mousse is intended to melt into your locks, so combining it with the porous nature of damp hair allows it to penetrate more effectively.
-For the best results, apply mousse to your hair after it’s freshly washed and conditioned, but before adding other hair products.
+Hair mousse is intended to melt into your locks.
+As such, combining it with the porous nature of damp hair allows it to penetrate more effectively.
+For the best results, apply mousse to your hair after it’s freshly washed and conditioned but before adding other haircare products.

 Now that you know the basics (apply mousse to damp hair and don’t use too much product), we can get into more specifics about application.
-The best way to apply mousse will depend on your desired look—we have different tips if you want bouncy curls versus super voluminous roots.
-Below, find how-tos for four common ways to use mousse (with plenty of product recs along the way).
+The best way to apply mousse will likely depend on the look you’re going for; for example, there are different application techniques for achieving bouncy curls versus extra-voluminous roots.
+Below, we’re sharing four common ways to use hair mousse based on your desired outcome.

 For curl definition:

 Mousse for curly hair may be the mousse you’re immediately familiar with from years past.
-If you have naturally curly hair, mousse is a great way to define and give body to your ringlets and coils without weighing them down.
+If you have naturally curly or coily hair, mousse is an excellent way to define your curls and add volume, all while keeping your hair light and bouncy.

 Simply apply the mousse throughout towel-dried hair, giving extra attention to your roots for a voluminous final look.
 After evenly distributing the foam, scrunch your curls to shape them, then allow the mousse to dry completely.